lchtao26/rss-filter/README.md

 pnpm wrangler deploy
 ```

 Your API will be available at `https://rss-filter.<your-account>.workers.dev/feed`.
-Live instance: https://rss-filter.lichcode.workers.dev/feed

 The Worker is configured in `wrangler.toml` with entry point `src/worker.ts`.